Business and Summary of Significant Accounting Policies

 In an equity-classified freestanding financial instrument, as of the date that a down round feature is triggered, the Company measures the fair value of the instrument without the down round feature (that is, before the strike price is reduced) and the fair value of the financial instrument with a strike price that reflects the adjustment from the down round.
 The incremental difference in the fair value is recorded a deemed dividend.
 As the Company has an accumulated deficit, the deemed dividend is recorded as a reduction of additional paid-in capital in the condensed consolidated balance sheet.
 The Company increases the net loss available to common stockholders by the amount of the deemed dividend.
-For the three and nine month periods ended September 30, 2023 and 2022, there were no deemed dividends.

 The Company’s products are generally subject to a one-year warranty, which provides for the repair, rework, or replacement of products (at the Company’s option) that fail to perform within the stated specification.
 The Company has assessed its historical claims and, to date, product warranty claims have not been significant.
 The Company will continue to assess if there should be a warranty accrual going forward.